HIKE WITH US

 • Whether you’re interested in a Lion’s Head Sunrise or ready to tackle the iconic Table Mountain, we have options tailored to meet various interests and fitness levels.

-• With our secure card payment options and friendly service open seven days a week, planning your next escapade has never been easier.
+• With our friendly service open seven days a week, planning your next escapade has never been easier.

 So, why wait?
 Let’s hit those trails!